Secondary school lasts 7 years, and it is divided into collège (middle school) and lycée (high school).

 Middle school

 Middle school marks students' entry into secondary education.
 They develop their skills and express their potential.
 Students benefit from personalized support that takes into account their specific needs.
+Middle school is organized into four levels from 6e to 3e and ends with the obtention of a first diploma: the National Brevet Diploma (DNB).

 The National Brevet Diploma (DNB)